 As the name suggests, the Past President (sometimes called the Immediate Past President) is the individual who, up until the most recent election for the Presidency, was President.
 There is no requirement that an organization have a Past President, but if it does, his/her job is usually to advise the current President or Chair.
 Normally, the Past President sits on the Board as a voting member by virtue of the fact that s/he has recently been President/Chair, and does not have to be elected to this role (legally, a Board member who does not have to face election is known as an ex officio Director).
 For organizations that are federally incorporated or continued under the Canada Not-for-profit Corporations Act (CNCA), ex officio Directors are not permitted; in order to be able to vote at Board meetings, the Past President must be elected as such.
-Provinces vary in their treatment of ex officio Directors; for organizations incorporated under Ontario law, for instance, both the Ontario Corporations Act (currently in force) and the Ontario Not-for-profit Corporations Act allow ex officio Directors.
+Provinces vary in their treatment of ex officio Directors; for organizations incorporated under Ontario law, for instance, the Ontario Not-for-profit Corporations Act allows ex officio Directors.